 Luxembourg is a country with advanced technology and economy.
 It has the highest Gross Domestic Product per capita in the World.
 It shares land borders with countries like Belgium, Germany, and France.
 The average annual minimum wage is $60,369

 Top industries in the country include tourism, biotechnology, chemicals, cargo transportation, engineering, telecommunications, information technology, aluminum, glass, metals, steel, construction, real estate services, banking, and financial services.

 Belgium ranks as the third-best country with the highest minimum wage.
 The Belgian government set the average minimum wage at $10.40 per hour.
 Belgian employers are obliged to pay employers this said amount or slightly above it.
-This is a very reasonable amount considering the cost of living in Belgium is relatively lower than other European Union states.
-On a monthly basis, the minimum wage amounts to $1,673.
+This is a very reasonable amount.
+Especially considering the cost of living in Belgium is relatively lower than other European Union states.
+Every month, the minimum wage amounts to $1,673.
 Belgian employers who are above 22 years receive remunerations slightly above the minimum wage set by the government.

 France is the fifth country in the World with the highest and best minimum wage structure.
 An average employee in France receives a minimum wage of €9.88 per hour.
-On a monthly basis, this amount sums up to €1,498.47.
+Every month, this amount sums up to €1,498.47.